safwansamsudeen/quote-undistractor/README.md

 extension.
 Arc is as of now not supported, but you can see previous commits and copy over the code, if you're really interested.
 Feel free to open an issue if you have doubts or need help.

+Read more about the development of the code on my [blog post](https://safwansamsudeen.medium.com/quote-undistractor-101151a8f79c).

 ## Quote Undistractor

 How many times were you working, went onto Google, and never came off?
 Or when you're supposed to be with family, you're